baasbox/docs/source/index.md

 #### Architecture and pass-through

-The SDK is structured following an onion-skin model.
+The iOS SDK is structured following an onion-skin model.
 Most of the API are available through classes like ``BAAUser`` or ``BAAObject``, which respectively contains methods for user management (login, signup, etc.) and documents (create, update, etc.).
 We suggest you to use these methods when available.
 In case you see a "TO BE IMPLEMENTED" in the iOS section you can resort to use the ``BAAClient`` class.
 On the right there is an example of a GET request.

 There are four methods, one for each HTTP verb.